-The JBL Bar 5.1 Surround has alright audio format support via its Full HDMI In port.
+The JBL Bar 5.1 has fair audio format support via its Full HDMI In port.
 It can play Dolby Digital content, which is commonly found on Blu-ray discs.
 However, for this bar to play Dolby Digital Plus content, it has to encode and downmix it into DD 2.0.

 This soundbar only supports Dolby Digital content via its Optical In port.
 This format is found on many streaming platforms as well as Blu-ray discs.